ubavic/srb-id-pkcs11-build/README.md

 This is an attempt to provide open source [PKCS11 v2.40](https://docs.oasis-open.org/pkcs11/pkcs11-base/v2.40/pkcs11-base-v2.40.html) module for Serbian ID smart cards produced by Gemalto.
 Module should provide at least functionalities that would enable user to log into state portals (like [eUprava](https://euprava.gov.rs/) ili [ePorezi](https://eporezi.purs.gov.rs/user/login.html)).

+## Status

+The module is in the early development phase.
+All digest functions are implemented (except RIPEMD160), and the foundation for sign and verify functions is set up.
+Session and token management functions are generally implemented (except for login and logout).
+The biggest remaining task is the implementation of object management functions.

+Functions for security officers are not planned for implementation (at least for now).
+These are not needed for end users, and the module is much simpler without them.

 ## Compilation

 First, download PKCS11 headers: